mkimbo/mkimbo/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=mkimbo.mkimbo&style=flat-square&color=0088cc)

-I'm a self taught JAMSTACK developer who is also pursuing a Bachelors degree in Computer Technology currently in my final year 🎓 at Multimedia University of Kenya 🏛.
+I'm a self taught JAMSTACK developer also pursuing a Bachelors degree in Computer Technology currently in my final year 🎓 at Multimedia University of Kenya 🏛.
 I'm passionate about front-end development especially using React Js and I'm always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development and the possibilities with Progressives web apps are just amazing 🕸️.
-I am also learning mobile apps development using React Native 🤓.
+I'm currently into Web Development and the possibilities with Progressive web apps and cloud infrastructure are just amazing 🕸️.
+Maybe later I will dive into native mobile apps with React Native 🤓.

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/mkimbo/mkimbo/master/gifs/coder.gif" />